Bullying: Emotional intelligence

 Bullying is abusive social interaction between peers which can include aggression, harassment, and violence.
 Bullying is typically repetitive and enacted by those who are in a position of power over the victim.
 A growing body of research illustrates a significant relationship between bullying and emotional intelligence (EI).
 Mayer et al., (2008) defines the dimensions of overall EI as "accurately perceiving emotion, using emotions to facilitate thought, understanding emotion, and managing emotion".
 The concept combines emotional and intellectual processes.
 Lower emotional intelligence appears to be related to involvement in bullying, as the bully and/or the victim of bullying.
 EI seems to play an important role in both bullying behavior and victimization in bullying; given that EI is illustrated to be malleable, EI education could greatly improve bullying prevention and intervention initiatives.

 Context

 Internet

 Cyberbullying is any bullying done through the use of technology.
 This form of bullying can easily go undetected because of lack of authoritative (including parental) supervision.
 Because bullies can pose as someone else, it is the most anonymous form of bullying.
 Cyberbullying includes abuse using email, instant messaging, text messaging, websites, and social networking sites.
 Particular watchdog organizations have been designed to contain the spread of cyberbullying.

 Disability

 Disabled people are disproportionately affected by bullying and abuse, and such activity has been cited as a hate crime.
 The bullying is not limited to those who are visibly disabled, such as wheelchair users or physically deformed such as those with a cleft lip, but also those with developmental disabilities such as autism and developmental coordination disorder.

-There is an additional problem that those with learning disabilities are often not as able to explain things to other people, so are more likely to be disbelieved or ignored if they do complain.